How To Check For Ear Mites In Cats

 Ear Mites In Dogs

 Dogs with ear mites will typically scratch at the ears excessively and shake their heads, even pulling out their own hair as they scratch.
 Some dogs will shake their heads so much that a hematoma of the ear flap will form.
-The inflammation resulting from scratching can also cause long-term damage of the ear canal.
-The ear mite is known for being highly contagious, frequently passing from the mom to her litter, and between cats and dogs.
+The inflammation resulting from scratching can also cause long-term damage to the ear canal.
+The ear mite is known for being highly contagious.
+It frequently passes from the mom to her litter, and between cats and dogs.

 But irritation in a dog’s ear is more often than not caused by allergies leading to infections other than ear mites, so it’s crucial that you get your dog to the vets for a proper diagnosis – especially since the parasites are so difficult to detect with the naked eye.
 Vets will normally confirm a diagnosis of ear mites using an otoscope to look inside the ear.
 Without visiting the vet, many owners incorrectly assume that their dog has ear mites when they are, in fact, suffering from a bacterial or yeast ear infection; this can lead to weeks of inappropriate treatment and the condition worsening.